cfrioux/outreach/README.md

 In the powerpoint, there are two slides with the sequences to be matched, which can be printed on transparent plastic sheets to ease the search.

+After the reconstruction, the attendees can draw their networks on a white board and we can take some time to discuss their characteristics: some compounds cannot be produced, they have to be found in the environment.
+Some compounds are needed by all bacteria, this could lead to competition.
+On the other hand, some compounds are produced by a species and can be consumed by others: this could be cooperation.
+Say that these are interactions we would like to capture.
+Define a metabolic model as the combination of a metabolic network, the environment composition, and a mathematical representation of producibility.
+Attendees understand rapidly that the whole set of reactants of a reaction must mbe available for the product to become available too.
+This is what we will model on the computer.

 ## Computing part

 ### (Meta)genome assembly